coruscateor/act_rs/README.md

 ## What Is An Actor?

 An actor is an object that runs in its own thread or task.
-You usually might communicate with it via a channel.
+You usually would communicate with it via channels.

 Actors have their own state, so ideally you just send a them messages indicating what you want done and you shouldn't necessarily need to move everything to do this work into the scope of each individual actor.